lnbits/hardware-wallet/README.md

 1. Put `/create your-password` in `commands.in.txt`.
 The password must contain at least 8 characters and cannot contain spaces.
-2. Insert the SD card and reboot the device.
+2. Insert the microSD card and reboot the device.
 3. Roll a fair six-sided die 100 times, entering each result with keypad keys `1` through `6`.
 Press `*` to remove the most recent entry.
 4. At `100/100`, press `#` to create the wallet.